dpbmm/PythonInstruction/python_class_at_mm/python_lecture_notes_20150105.md

     2. checking your messages, or
     2. reflecting on the teacher's awful haircut.

-   So if we spend an hour together, I expect you to have put three good hours into Python by the next time we meet.
-You should try to make some time for this every day.
+   Quality time begins *after* you've done those things, perhaps.
+So if we spend an hour together, I expect you to have put some three good hours into Python by the next time we meet.
+You should try to make time for this every day.

-### The first materials
+### The first assignment

- 1. Read Section "The Hard Way Is Easier" (pp. 19-22).
+ 1. Read the section "The Hard Way Is Easier" (pp. 19-22).
+Read it carefully, please.
- 1. Heed his warnings!
+ 1. Heed Zed Shaw's warnings!
 Do exactly what he says.
 You will get the most out of the class if you do that.
- 1. Actual lesson
+ 1. What you'll find in an actual lesson

     2. "What You Should See" (screen shots of the outcome)
     2. "Study Drills" (more things to do to make sure you understand)
     2. "Common Student Questions"
- 1. For Wednesday, please do the first four "exercises":
+ 1. For this coming Wednesday (7 January, 2015), please do the first four "exercises":

     2. "0 The Setup" (pp. 24-30).
     2. "1 A Good First Program" (pp. 32-36).